micmejia/bible-dump/NKJV/Ephesians/Eph 1.md

 having predestined us to adoption as sons by Jesus Christ to Himself, according to the good pleasure of His will,

 ###### 6
-to the praise of the glory of His grace, by which He [^a]made us accepted in the Beloved.
+to the praise of the glory of His grace, by which He made us accepted in the Beloved.

 ###### 7
 In Him we have redemption through His blood, the forgiveness of sins, according to the riches of His grace

 ###### 8
-which He made to abound toward us in all wisdom and [^b]prudence,
+which He made to abound toward us in all wisdom and prudence,

 ###### 9
 having made known to us the mystery of His will, according to His good pleasure which He purposed in Himself,

 ###### 10
-that in the dispensation of the fullness of the times He might gather together in one all things in Christ, [^c]both which are in heaven and which are on earth--in Him.
+that in the dispensation of the fullness of the times He might gather together in one all things in Christ, both which are in heaven and which are on earth--in Him.

 ###### 11
 In Him also we have obtained an inheritance, being predestined according to the purpose of Him who works all things according to the counsel of His will,